Genshin: Pure land teachings

-Genshin's Ōjōyōshū (往生要集), his magnum opus, is an extensive analysis and presentation of Pure Land Buddhist theory and practice from a Tendai perspective.
+Genshin's Ōjōyōshū (往生要集) is an extensive presentation of Pure Land Buddhist theory and practice.
 According to Rhodes, the work attempts to incorporate the Pure Land teaching into Tendai by showing how it is compatible with the traditional Tendai system of meditation.
+This text, which was the first such extensive summary of Pure Land thought and practice in Japan, "remained the standard work on these topics for generations".

-As such, the work is influenced by Tendai thought and mainland Pure Land Buddhism.
-The most important and widely cited sources in Genshin's Ōjōyōshū are the works of the Chinese Pure Land masters Shandao and Huaigan.
+Much of the Ōjōyōshū is composed of quotations on Pure Land topics from Mahayana sutras and treatises.
+According to Rhodes, "the number of passages quoted in the Ōjōyōshū is enormous: nearly a thousand from over one hundred and sixty different texts".
+The most important and widely cited sources in Genshin's Ōjōyōshū are the works of the Chinese Pure Land masters like Shandao and Huaigan.